18F/site-scanning/docs/INSTALL.md

 Once you have developed your new scan type, you will need to check it into a branch and try to get it PR'ed into the domain-scan repo.
-Until then, you will need to configure your forked repo to use that branch, and to execute your new scan type.
+Until then, you will need to configure your forked repo to use that branch, and to add your new scan type.

-To do this, edit the `site-scanning/scan_engine.sh` file and search for `set the branch that your scanners are on here` and change the branch to your branch.
+To do this, edit the `site-scanning/scan_engine.sh` file and add another line to the `SCANTYPES` definition near the top of the file for another scan, and edit the `BRANCH` variable to set it to your branch.

-Also, search for `add more scan types here` and add the scan types onto the scan line, and also add another s3 copy line with your scan type in it to ensure that the data gets copied into the s3 bucket.

 ### Kick off a cloud.gov scan for testing